Arsonide/VentrixSyncDisks/ModFolderContent/README.md

 ### Vent Mischief

-* **Shaft Specter**: Avoid disturbing customers with footsteps or chattering teeth during long maintenance sessions - this disk dramatically lowers the chance of you making noises when as you move through vents, and makes you immune to the cold while performing vent maintenance.
+* **Shaft Specter**: Avoid disturbing customers with footsteps or chattering teeth during long maintenance sessions - this disk dramatically lowers the chance of you making noises as you move through vents, and makes you immune to the cold while performing vent maintenance.

 * **Tunnel Terror**: This disk was designed for breaking out of vents in toxic gas emergencies.
 It lets you loudly burst forth from air vents in a way that will probably startle onlooking customers in private areas.
 It also makes you immune to toxic gas in vents.
 Use with caution - this disk may unleash your inner vent goblin.